Some over-the-counter (OTC) topical creams, like lidocaine or capsaicin, may be helpful for nerve pain.

 It works by producing a cooling sensation on the skin, which can help to distract the brain from the sensation of pain and provide temporary relief.

-While there’s limited research on menthol for neuropathy, a
+While there’s limited research on menthol for neuropathy, a 2015 study found that 1% topical menthol applied twice daily effectively reduced nerve pain.

 Typical OTC oral medications and nonsteroidal anti-inflammatory drugs (NSAIDs) aren’t very effective for neuropathy.